oaltinok/HEP_Tools/README.md

 ### dEdX_pID

 * Improvement on pID Calculation: Algorithm improves the pID in case the particle trajectory overlaps with another trajectory.

+### True Reco Correction
+* In MC Analysis, most of the time the Reconstructed Parameter (Momentum, Energy, Angle, etc...) agrees with TRUE Parameter
+* Some cases, TRUE vs RECO plot does not create a good x = y distribution, in such cases we apply a correction factor
+* MATLAB Functions designed to find a linear correction factor for Reconstructed values

 ## Setup: